 These cookies were amazing!

-They are made similar to a Macaron, using egg white and walnuts, but there is no need to worry about a foot or a perfectly round shape.
+They are made similar to a Macaron, using egg whites and walnuts, but there is no need to worry about a foot or a perfectly round shape.

 The outside is crisp while the inside is soft and almost brownie like.